isque03/nextjs-sample-admin/README.md

 # React Admin - NextJS

-This is a version of EdRoh's Admin Dashboard with some modifications to work with Next.js.
+This is a version of Ed Roh's Admin Dashboard with some modifications to work with Next.js.

+## Running

+npm install && npx next dev